Babe Ruth: Legacy

-Creamer describes Ruth as "a unique figure in the social history of the United States".
-Thomas Barthel describes him as one of the first celebrity athletes; numerous biographies have portrayed him as "larger than life".
+Thomas Barthel describes Ruth as one of the first celebrity athletes; numerous biographies have portrayed him as "larger than life".
 A dominant figure in a field is often referred to as "the Babe Ruth" of that field.
-Similarly, "Ruthian" has come to mean in sports, "colossal, dramatic, prodigious, magnificent; with great power".
 He was the first athlete to make more money from endorsements and off-the-field activities than from his sport.
 In 2006, Montville stated that more books have been written about Ruth than any other member of the Baseball Hall of Fame.
-At least five of these books (including Creamer's and Wagenheim's) were written in 1973 and 1974 to capitalize on the increase in public interest in Ruth as Hank Aaron approached his career home run mark, which he broke on April 8, 1974.
-Montville suggested that Ruth is probably even more popular today than he was then.
 The long ball era that Ruth started continues in baseball: owners build ballparks to encourage home runs.

 In various rankings, Ruth has been named the greatest baseball player of all time.
 In 1998, The Sporting News ranked him number one on the list of "Baseball's 100 Greatest Players".
 In 1999, baseball fans named Ruth to the Major League Baseball All-Century Team.
-He was named baseball's Greatest Player Ever in a ballot commemorating the 100th anniversary of professional baseball in 1969.
+He was named baseball's Greatest Player Ever in a 1969 ballot.
 The Associated Press reported in 1993 that Muhammad Ali was tied with Babe Ruth as the most recognized athlete in America.
-In 1999, the Associated Press named Ruth the greatest athlete of the 20th century, while an ESPN poll ranked him the second-greatest North American athlete of the century, behind Michael Jordan.
+In 1999, the Associated Press named Ruth the greatest athlete of the 20th century, while an ESPN poll ranked him the second-greatest North American athlete of the century.
 In 1983, the United States Postal Service honored Ruth with a twenty-cent stamp.
 In 2022, The Sporting News named Ruth on their "New York Mount Rushmore of Sports", while ESPN ranked him as the greatest baseball player ever that same year.